railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 Supply Methods
 ---------------

-Open ERP supports two supply methods:
+OpenERP supports two supply methods:

 * Produce: when the product or service is supplied from internal resources,